 An advertisement for Gertrude Bray homes which appeared in the Leeds Mercury on 8 April 1939 stated that they were ‘Houses of distinctive design and superior finish’ and showcased a Maisonette costing £385 which was described as ‘Ideal for bachelors, spinsters and the elderly.
 A unique design by Gertrude Bray, containing stainless steel sink and refrigerator.
 Something entirely new’.

 It would seem that Gertrude’s interest in making life easier for women went beyond building houses with ‘mod cons’.
-The Daily Mirror (14th March 1940) under the headline ‘Woman Builder is Snag Solver’ described a typical scene on one of the sites built by Bray Homes.
+The Daily Mirror on 14 March 1940 used the headline ‘Woman Builder is Snag Solver’, describing a typical scene on one of the sites built by Bray Homes:

-And there’s more … Gertrude was a prolific speaker & conference delegate.
+And there’s more!
+Gertrude was a prolific speaker & conference delegate.
 From municipal engineering to equal rights for women, she held robust opinions based on personal experience.
-In 1948 she spoke at an educational conference in London on equal pay where she said that she had experience prejudice against her in her career because she was a woman.
-She gave an example of a builder who tried to encourage a supplier to refuse to trade with her but further stated that she thought her sex was often an asset.
-In her speech she stated ‘How often, do we get the position where a woman in a good job, commanding a good salary has to be twice as good as a man to get his salary’.
+In 1948 she spoke at an educational conference in London on equal pay where she said that she had experienced prejudice against her in her career because she was a woman.
+She gave an example of a builder who tried to encourage a supplier to refuse to trade with her, but further stated that she thought her sex was often an asset.
+In her speech she stated ‘How often do we get the position where a woman in a good job, commanding a good salary, has to be twice as good as a man to get his salary?’.
 A view which would not be out of place today.

 In the Yorkshire Evening Post (1953) she expounded on banking her family allowance in her children’s names as ‘nest eggs’ for their futures & was awarding a trophy in her name for the best garden in Halton!
-She also held very modern views on childbirth which she explained in an interview with the Daily Herald (7th September 1945):
+She also held very modern views on childbirth which she explained in an interview with the Daily Herald on 7 September 1945:

 I’d love to find out more about Gertrude who was obviously a great woman with a very modern approach to both business and family life.
 I know she had at least three children but have no more information about her family, education or how she became a true socialist, feminist, a visionary; as well as very practical enthusiast, politician & successful businesswoman!